-Nikola Tesla, scientist of Serbian origin, gave his greatest contribution to science and technological progress of the world as the inventor of the rotating magnetic field and of the complete system of production and distribution of electrical energy based on the use of alternate currents.
+Nikola Tesla, a scientist of Serbian origin, gave his greatest contribution to the scientific and technological progress of the world as the inventor of the rotating magnetic field and of the complete system of production and distribution of electrical energy based on the use of alternate currents.

 The Nikola Tesla Museum is located in Vračar, in Belgrade.
-Getting to the museum is very easy and it’s opened for visitors on every day, besides Monday, from 12:00 till 17:00.
+Getting to the museum is very easy and it’s open for visitors on every day, except Monday, from 12:00 to 17:00.

 Museum of Applied Art

-The Museum of Applied Art, founded in 1950, is specialized for collection, protection, studying, exhibiting and publishing of works of applied art.
-Museum collections consist from more than 32.000 objects made by Serbian and international artists.
-Among the most valuable is one made by artist Ljuba Ivanović that comprises from 3.000 artifacts that include jewelry, manuscripts and printed books, objects carved in wood, horn and mother-of-pearl, woodcut and painted icons, etc. Besides permanent exhibitions, the museum organizes temporary shows and involves with various cultural events like Salon of Architecture, Children’s Salon of Applied Art, Salon of Contemporary Applied Art and Triennial of Ceramics.
+The Museum of Applied Art, founded in 1950, is specialized in the collection, protection, studying, exhibiting, and publishing of works of applied art.
+Museum collections consist of more than 32.000 objects made by Serbian and international artists.
+Among the most valuable is one made by artist Ljuba Ivanović that comprises 3.000 artifacts that include jewelry, manuscripts, and printed books, objects carved in wood, horn, mother-of-pearl, woodcut and painted icons, etc. Besides permanent exhibitions, the museum organizes temporary shows and involves various cultural events like the Salon of Architecture, the Children’s Salon of Applied Art, the Salon of Contemporary Applied Art, and the Triennial of Ceramics.

 Museum of Contemporary Art Belgrade

-Museum’s founder and its first director was Miodrag B. Protić, a painter and the author of many significant exhibitions, books and texts concerning the history of modern Yugoslav and Serbian art.
+Museum’s founder and its first director were Miodrag B. Protić, a painter and the author of many significant exhibitions, books, and texts concerning the history of modern Yugoslav and Serbian art.

-The collection of the Musem of Contemporary Art began to form around the time of the establishing of Modern Gallery and by the time of the opening of the Museum it counted 3.500 works of art.
+The collection of the Museum of Contemporary Art began to form around the time of the establishment of the Modern Gallery and by the time of the opening of the Museum, it counted 3.500 works of art.
 Today the fund consists of 8.000 works and represents the most relevant collection of art from the Yugoslav art space.
-Today, the policy of the Museum of Contemporary Art is based on the observation of contemporary art in Serbia, the Balkan region and in Europe and worldwide.
+Today, the policy of the Museum of Contemporary Art is based on the observation of contemporary art in Serbia, the Balkan region, and in Europe, and worldwide.

 Museum of Yugoslavia

-Museum of Yugoslavia is an open institution that encourages different actors to actively perceive the present by modern interpretation of the past.
+The Museum of Yugoslavia is an open institution that encourages different actors to actively perceive the present through a modern interpretation of the past.

-The mission of the Museum of Yugoslavia is to be the place of open dialogue, to exchange knowledge and experiences on the social and cultural phenomena of the 20th century with all institutions, organizations and individuals interested in issues on Yugoslav heritage and Yugoslav past.
-Through programs and activities, museum encourages social memory and culture of remembrance related to development of the Yugoslav idea, since the creation of the Yugoslav state as a kingdom, until its breakup in the early 1990s.
+The mission of the Museum of Yugoslavia is to be a place of open dialogue, to exchange knowledge and experiences on the social and cultural phenomena of the 20th century with all institutions, organizations, and individuals interested in issues on Yugoslav heritage and the Yugoslav past.
+Through programs and activities, the museum encourages social memory and a culture of remembrance related to the development of the Yugoslav idea, since the creation of the Yugoslav state as a kingdom, until its breakup in the early 1990s.

-Important part of the Museum of Yugoslavia is Memorial center of Josip Broz Tito – ”House of flowers”, which is the resting place of former Yugoslav president Josip Broz Tito and his wife.
+An important part of the Museum of Yugoslavia is the Memorial center of Josip Broz Tito – ”House of flowers”, which is the resting place of former Yugoslav president Josip Broz Tito and his wife.

-The Mausoleum is a greenhouse and represent symbol of a time and ideology, which ruled in the region for almost 50 years.
+The Mausoleum is a greenhouse representing a time and ideology that ruled the region for almost 50 years.
 While visiting House of Flowers you can see collections of Tito’s army uniforms and batons used to transfer birthday greetings from all parts of Yugoslavia.

 Residence of Princess Ljubica

-Residence of Princess Ljubica dates from the first half of the 19th century and it used to belong to the family of Prince Miloš Obrenović.
-It was built in 1831 and represents a combination of the Turkish and European style of building.
-It was initially intended for Miloš Obrenović, but because of a proximity of the Turks, who still occupied Kalemegdan Fort, he moved to another residence near Belgrade.
+The residence of Princess Ljubica dates from the first half of the 19th century and it used to belong to the family of Prince Miloš Obrenović.
+It was built in 1831 and represents a combination of the Turkish and European styles of building.
+It was initially intended for Miloš Obrenović, but because of the proximity of the Turks, who still occupied Kalemegdan Fort, he moved to another residence near Belgrade.
 However, his wife Ljubica lived here with their children.
 Today, the Residence of Princess Ljubica is an exhibition space with permanent and temporary exhibitions in the basement of the Residence.

-Every Friday at 17:00 and Saturday at 12:00, visitors can experience special show called “A coffee with Princess Ljubica” (for tour in English, make an appointment).
-Nataša Popovska, curator of Belgrade City Museum, dresses as Princess Ljubica, greets guest and tells story about the Residence.
-Visitors are offered with strong, black coffee and Turkish delights.
+Every Friday at 17:00 and Saturday at 12:00, visitors can experience a special show called “A coffee with Princess Ljubica” (for the tour in English, make an appointment).
+Nataša Popovska, curator of Belgrade City Museum, dresses as Princess Ljubica, greets guests and tells stories about the Residence.
+Visitors are offered strong, black coffee and Turkish delights.

 Military Museum, founded in 1878, lies within the walls of Kalemegdan Fortress, invisible to the eye of the visitors until you climb the stairs to its entrance.
-Surrounded by fortress’ ramparts and most beautiful Belgrade Park – Kalemegdan, Museum represents one of the symbols of Belgrade Fortress.
+Surrounded by fortress ramparts and the most beautiful Belgrade Park – Kalemegdan, Museum represents one of the symbols of the Belgrade Fortress.

-It was founded by the Decree of Prince Milan Obrenović IV on August 22nd 1878.
+It was founded by the Decree of Prince Milan Obrenović IV on August 22nd, 1878.
 It was yet another manifestation of celebrating Serbia’s Independence.
-During the WWI and WWII collections suffered major devastations or were seized by occupation troops.
+During WWI and WWII collections suffered major devastations or were seized by occupation troops.

-In new conditions, after the WWII, new work on collecting objects started, especially from the previous war.
-Also adaptation of Display began in accordance to new ideology.
-Museum collections were significantly enriched, especially with objects from War and Revolution, and Military Museum became an important institution of new country.
+In new conditions, after WWII, new work on collecting objects started, especially from the previous war.
+Also, an adaptation of Display began in accordance with the new ideology.
+Museum collections were significantly enriched, especially with objects from War and Revolution, and Military Museum became an essential institution of the new country.

 Historical Museum of Serbia

-At the beginning, Historical Museum of Serbia had several collections divided in different sections (historical, written documents, paintings, graphics and sculpture, weapons, ethnology).
-After new concept was adopted, the exhibition was changed into more universally presentation of a rich and colorful history of the Serbian people and stands like that until today.
+In the beginning, the Historical Museum of Serbia had several collections divided into different sections (historical, written documents, paintings, graphics and sculpture, weapons, and ethnology).
+After the new concept was adopted, the exhibition was changed into a more universal presentation of a rich and colorful history of the Serbian people and stands like that until today.

 Museum of Serbian Orthodox Church

-The Museum of the Serbian Orthodox Church presents more than three hundred artefacts, however in the museum storage there are several thousand more.
-The museum display includes historical, ecclesiastical and artistic treasures: objects from the monasteries (includes the inheritance before the Great Migration of 1690), and from the churches of the eastern Srem that were returned from Zagreb, where they were taken during the Second World War.
+The Museum of the Serbian Orthodox Church presents more than three hundred artifacts, however, in the museum storage there are several thousand more.
+The museum display includes historical, ecclesiastical, and artistic treasures: objects from the monasteries (including the inheritance before the Great Migration of 1690), and from the churches of the eastern Srem that were returned from Zagreb, where they were taken during the Second World War.